 As for me, I have a thousand reasons for going into depression, but I won’t go into all of them.
 Let’s just say, I have identified each of them, and the way to deal with them.
 Here’s a broad outline:

 - I tend to get too affected with the bad things in the world.
 There is too much news about all the bad things, and I am very sensitive to these.
 I think about them over and over again, I make these problems mine.
 The frustration of not being able to do anything, and a thousand other frustrations — build up over time.
 They don’t let me sleep.
 I have bad dreams.
 My eyes swell up on the mention of something that I have a soft corner for.
 I am too sensitive.
 It’s a good thing to be sensitive.
 However, one does not need to care so much about the world.
 The world does not care so much about you.
 It’s okay to live in a bubble, not being up-to-date with each piece of sad news.
-It’s okay not to care about the bigger pictures of the society, about the quality of lives of others.
-It’s okay to be a bit selfish.
+It’s okay not to care about the bigger pictures of the society all the time.
+It’s okay to be a bit selfish for a while.

 - I became overly ambitious about my career.
 The weight of it all became too big to handle.
 When the things to be done to get what I thought I could achieve had become much more than what I could actually do, I started procrastinating every little thing, shying away from real work and mental exercises.
 I fell into the vicious cycle of not doing anything and work piling up.
 It took me a while to realize that the work I thought was piling up was unrealistic for me to do.
 Someone else could have pulled it off, but not me.
 And then I started seeing my ambitions in my own light.
 I started re-evaluating what I can do and what I cannot do.
 I became real.
 And then started taking small steps to get there, by doing one thing at a time.